The struggle for independence is more than charts, trends, and abstract academic theories.

 Do I need reservations?

-Groups need reservations, but individuals may join a tour in progress for $19 if space is available.
+Groups need reservations, but individuals may join a tour in progress if space is available.

 My compliments on the superb “American Revolution School Tour” that John Muir Middle School experienced on Wednesday.
 You, Sgt.
 Major Harmon, Master Villareal, Master Drazin, and Miss Shaddix all played your roles brilliantly.
 I’ve been teaching American History for over thirty years, and have visited Williamsburg, Jamestown, Plymouth, Sturbridge, Mystic Seaport and other “living history” sites as a tourist, so I feel qualified to give you an enthusiastic “thumbs up” on the quality and quantity of information that was entertainingly presented at each of the rotation sites.
 You certainly make effective use of the three-and-a-half hours!